harshsurana1507/Create3robot_Predictive_Maintenance/README.md

 ![image_alt](https://github.com/harshsurana1507/Create3robot_Predictive_Maintenance/blob/dea14f3c8736bea9e57794c89ba15520e582e2fd/IMG-20240805-160439.jpg)

-To get the data of the maintenance stage, I rapped the wheels with the tape.
+To get the data of the maintenance stage, I covered the wheels with the tape.

 ### Example 3: Running the iRobot where IR sensor is not able to detect small height object (such as wires or cardboard/paper):
 1. Repeat the steps 1 till 7 as in Example 1.